ali5ter/naec-petition/README.md

-# Wordpress Petition template page
+# Wordpress petition page template

-Migration of a standalone PHP application to a custom Wordpress template page for the NAEC website.
+Re-factoring of a standalone PHP application to a Wordpress custom page template for the NAEC website (http://NAeastCambridge.org).

-The original application provided a simple petition (operating rather like an old website guestbook feature) for the original Sullivan Courthouse redevelopment proposal.
+The original application, supplied by Michael Hawley, provided a simple petition (operating rather like a website guestbook feature) for the abatement of the Sullivan Courthouse redevelopment proposal at 40 Thorndike.

 The NAEC site uses a Wordpress theme called Solo (http://themetrust.com/themes/solo).
-So it made sense to integrate the functionality into a custom template page delivered in a child theme called

-    solo-child
+This template is integrated with Solo by constructing a child theme called, `solo-child`